EliottNUEZ/rc-car/README.md

 Also note that you may have problems with the rc-control.py script if you don't use the same engine card because the communication protocols may be different.

-So we created a draft of an rc-control.py script for the PCA 9685 engine boards which uses the i2c protocol
+So we created a draft of an rc-control.py script for the PCA 9685 engine boards which uses the i2c protocol but we have no reverse yet.